practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(F) From a Scala program to JavaScript for the web browser/README.md

 <br/>

-Now open a local web browser to the given address http://localhost:5173/ -- but be careful not to stop the web server with wrong mouse clicks or so in this reactive Terminal (otherwise restart it with running _npm run dev_ again).
+Now open a local web browser to the given address http://localhost:5173/ -- but be careful not to stop the web server with wrong mouse clicks or so in this reactive Terminal (otherwise restart it with running _npm run dev_ again):

-Here we are:

 ![plot](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Scala/Running%20and%20building%20Scala%20programs%20-%20baby%20steps/hello_world_from_vite.png)